 Safeguarding Your Health – Natural Tick Prevention and Awareness in the Okanagan

-The allure of the Okanagan’s natural landscapes comes with the caveat of increased tick activity during the warmer months.
+Enjoying the beauty of the Okanagan’s natural landscapes comes with the caveat of increased tick activity during the warmer months.
 Understanding the risks associated with tick bites and the mechanisms by which ticks locate their hosts is essential for anyone looking to enjoy the outdoors safely.
 This guide outlines the risks and offers natural strategies for minimizing tick encounters.

 The Risks of Tick Bites